SovereignCloudStack/standards/Standards/scs-0219-v1-k8s-monitoring-logging-tracing.md

 Kubernetes provides a source for container resource metrics.
 The main purpose of this source is to be used for Kubernetes' built-in auto-scaling [kubernetes-metrics-server][kubernetes-metrics-server-repo].
 However, it could also be used as a source of metrics for monitoring.
-Therefore, this metrics server MUST also be readily accessible for the mono-monitoring setup.
+Therefore, this metrics server MUST also be readily accessible for the monitoring setup.

 Furthermore, end users rely on certain metrics to debug their applications.
 More specifically, an end user wants to have access to all metrics defined by Kubernetes itself.